grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 ## HTTP Request Tags

 k6 automatically applies [tags](/using-k6/tags-and-groups#section-tags) to your HTTP requests.
-These tags let you filter your results, helping you organize your analysis.
+You can use these tags to filter your results and organize your analysis.

 | Name   | Description                                |
 | ------ | ------------------------------------------ |